pandruszkow/SysadminStuff/Unix, Shell, Git/Terraform.md

     terraform apply -target=aws_instance.example

-Take care not to use this too often, or you risk putting your Terraform state into something undefined (or perhaps even dependency cycles) that's hard to recover from.
+Take care not to use this too often, or you risk putting your Terraform state into something undefined (or perhaps even risk creating dependency cycles) that's hard to recover from.

 ## Mark an object for replacement